Keyboard shortcuts

 Key characteristics: This layer coordinates multiple handlers working together across network boundaries.
 It implements the "choreography conductor" pattern, ensuring distributed protocols execute correctly with proper authorization, flow control, and state consistency.
 All handlers here manage multi-party coordination, not single-party operations.

-Dependencies: aura-core, aura-effects, aura-composition, aura-mpst, domain crates.
+Dependencies: aura-core, aura-effects, aura-composition, aura-mpst, domain crates, and Layer 4 subcrates (aura-guards, aura-consensus, aura-amp, aura-anti-entropy).
 Performance-critical protocol operations may require carefully documented exceptions for direct cryptographic library usage.

 Layer 5: Feature/Protocol Implementation